Skip to content

 • Avoid Swimming: Stay out of pools for four weeks to prevent chlorine exposure, which can irritate the treated area.

-For further guidance on the recovery process, you can have a read of our dedicated hair transplant aftercare and recovery guide.
+For further guidance on the recovery process, read our dedicated hair transplant aftercare and recovery guide.
 Following these steps will help ensure the best possible outcome for your eyebrow transplant.

 Alternatives to Eyebrow Hair Transplant Surgery